cockroachdb/docs/v22.1/manage-certs-vault.md

 ---
-title: Using Google Cloud Platform Certificate Authority Service to manage PKI certificates
+title: Using HashiCorp Vault to manage PKI certificates
 summary: Using Google Cloud Platform Certificate Authority Service to manage PKI certificates
 toc: true
 docs_area: manage.security
 ---

-This tutorial walks the user through implementing [private key infrastructure (PKI)](security-reference/transport-layer-security.html) for a {{ site.data.products.core }} cluster deployed in Google Cloud Platform (GCP).
+This tutorial walks the user through implementing [private key infrastructure (PKI)](security-reference/transport-layer-security.html) using [Vault PKI Secrets Engine](https://www.vaultproject.io/docs/secrets/pki) for a {{ site.data.products.core }} cluster deployed in Google Cloud Platform (GCP).

 PKI involves careful management of the certificates used for authentication and encryption in network traffic between servers and clients.

 **Goals**: